 At the same time, NEBA is designed to scale in demanding environments, where high request volumes meet significant amounts of content.
 In addition, it ships with tooling that helps engineering understand application behavior and analyze issues quickly.

 The License model is simple: NEBA is released under the Apache Software License 2.0.
-It is completely and irrevocably open source.
+It is completely and irrevocably open source and free of charge.

 NEBA does not alter or influence the default behavior of Sling or AEM™ and can be transparently used from within any out of the box solution, such as Sling servlets.